zhenkewu/CFRL/JOSS/paper.md

 #### Preprocessor Training & Trajectory Preprocessing

 We now train a `SequentialPreprocessor` and preprocess the trajectory.
 The `SequentialPreprocessor` ensures the learned policy is counterfactually fair by removing the bias from the training trajectory data.
-Due to limited trajectory data, we use the same dataset for preprocessor training and preprocessing, so we set `cross_folds=5` to reduce overfitting.
+Due to limited trajectory data, the data to be processed will also be the data used to train the preprocessor, so we set `cross_folds=5` to reduce overfitting.
 In this case, `train_preprocessor()` will internally divide the training data into 5 folds, and each fold is preprocessed using a model that is trained on the other 4 folds.
 We initialize the `SequentialPreprocessor`, and `train_preprocessor()` will take care of both preprocessor training and trajectory preprocessing.

 ```python
 sp = SequentialPreprocessor(z_space=[[0], [1]], num_actions=2, cross_folds=5,